Conservation Concepts – Video Series

 Ancient woodland and grassland indicators.
 Poor dispersers, for example species who largely expand through rhizomes or bulbs, can be indicators that the area is ancient.

 Bulbs are an adaptation for short growing seasons.
-For example in woodland they can grow quickly in the spring but reclaim resources in the bulb once tree cover makes it too dark to photosynthesise effectively.
+For example, in woodland they can grow quickly in the spring but reclaim resources in the bulb once tree cover makes it too dark to photosynthesise effectively.

 Meristems, monocotyledons and dicotyledons.
 The meristems (growth points that produce stems, leaves and flowers) of monocotyledons (grasses etc) are basal or intercalary (at leaf nodes) while dicotyledons (herbaceous plants) have apical meristems (at tip).
 Cutting or grazing is thus more damaging for dicotyledons: this explains why lawns are grassy.

 Meta-populations.
-For species in ephemeral habitats need to think of the birth (colonisation) and death (extinction) of populations just like we usually think of the birth and death of individuals in a population.
+For species in ephemeral habitats we need to think of the birth (colonisation) and death (extinction) of populations just like we usually think of the birth and death of individuals in a population.

 How arctic-alpine plants persist in refuges.
 These remnants from the ice age occur on line-rich soils that exclude the competitors in combination with habitats that have stayed relatively tree free since the ice age.